mlgranger540/words-of-a-fanboy/README.md

 ### Features to Add

-It would be nice eventually to have a way for visitors to create an account to and to be able to respond to blog posts with some form of like feature and comments.
+It would be nice eventually to have a way for visitors to create an account, so that they could respond to blog posts with some form of like feature and leave comments, maybe bookmark their favourite articles etc.

 A calendar feature would be nice as well, to get an overview of how many entries were posted in each month/year etc.

-Probably a contact form too so people can easily send messages/questions/articles they'd like to see etc.
+Probably a contact form too so people can easily send in questions/messages/articles they'd like to see etc.

 Also eventually it would be good to have a 'sign up for updates' feature where people could then get emails when I post.